 * Upbeat China PMI adds to share gains, lifts Aussie

-* Minutes suggest Fed will keep easy policy for foreseeable future
+* Minutes suggest Fed will keep easy policy for foreseeable

 * Spreadbetters see higher open for European shares